fpapado/ephemeral/worklog.md

 # TODO
-[X] Complete entry creation via geolocation and datetime

-[X] Show Errors for entry creation

-[] "Success" message
+[] Editing entries

-Basic page, editing/adding
-  [X] Factor out view & update for word input into module (page?)
-  [X] Add boilerplate
-  [?]
-Add list page

-[] Figure out where to put encodeEntry, especially b/c of "config" construct (duplicated atm)

-NOTE: A bit redundant to have "pages" atm.
-It is more like separating the updates, views etc. rather than routes (hence sharing a view in Main)

 # Base
 Abstract Requests API
 Offline detection and queueing
 Localhost usage
+Decide which fields are editable

+# UI
+[] Refresh/cleanup
+[] "Success" message

 # Later
 [] Leaflet integration
+[] Location picker
 [] Dismiss errors
+[] Export to Anki

 # Dev
 Consider elm and elm-live dev dependencies
 NPM scripts for building, starting elm-live

+# Refactoring
+[] Figure out where to put encodeEntry, especially b/c of "config" construct (duplicated atm)
+NOTE: A bit redundant to have "pages" atm.
+It is more like separating the updates, views etc. rather than routes (hence sharing a view in Main)

 # Real Data
 Might need to change ordering of id, encoding of floats